wendahere/GoGetter/Journal.md

 ProjectID for this is "grace-vending"

 and to get your “databaseURL” go to your project database dashboard and copy that URL.

+I learned that this method is crude  and not meant for this purpose.

+Wen Da intends to use sheets V4.
+TO find the UID, the code will search 2nd row and first column and continue down the row to find the matching UID.

+For forums, have to add fail safe to ensure cannot add negative number, extremely big number and only can add integer(no letters).

+When vending machine minus, have to check if minus to negative points and display error if not enough points.

+Wen Da managed to get skeleton of the code to work, enter UID, the program will search the matching row for that UID given.
+It will display name, class and amount of points.
+Then the program will ask how many points to deduct.
+The amount deduct will be reflected on the google sheets.